aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

 ##### 10.2.3.
 Pure UI tests

+Pure UI tests can validate your UI:

+- either through a real browser
+- or through a testing framework, such as Jest

+You can consider the tests you've written using RTL as UI tests.
+Thansk to JSDOM, they can interact with your components by dispatchin browserlike events and validate your app by finding elements in the DOM.
+Nonetheless, RTL tests use JSDOM instead of a real browser run-time environment.
+RTL tests don't exactly replicate what happens when your app runs within a browser.

+In the testing pyramid, UI tests that run in a browser, go above UI tests that run within testing frameworks.
+Tests that run within a browser can replicate user interactions more accurately and involve fewer test doubles.
+However, they take more time to run and more complex to write.

+About pure UI tests that run within _testing frameworks_:

+- They are way quicker to write.
+- The guarantees they generate are almost as reliable as those running within a browser.
+- I'd recommend you to choose them tests most of the time.
+- You can write them as you develop features.
+- They tend to be small.
+- It is straingforward to include them tests into TDD workflow.

+About pure UI tests that run within a _browser_:

+- I'd recommend to write them only when it's critical to use browser-specific features that you can't accurately simulate with JSDOM.
+- Or when performing visual regression testing.

+More about pure UI tests:

+- They depend on having access to the code either to interface with the unit under test directly or to write test doubles.
+- Most of the time, pure UI test must be written by developers, not QA engineers.
+- When interactions with other pieces of software are irrelevant to the test, QA engineers can write pure UI tests also.

 ##### 10.2.4.
 A note on acceptance testing and this chapter's name

 #### 10.3.
 An overview of end-to-end testing tools